Arnab-31/Raffle-Bliss/Readme.md

 ### Draw Ticket - (POST) /draw/:id

-Use - Draw ticket in an event
+Use - Draw ticket in an event.
-Protection - User must be authenticated
+Protection - User must be authenticated.
 Constraints - One user can not draw more than one ticket in an event